 She’s actually updated the amount of her cover each year when her income increased.
 She simply saw it as a necessary workplace expenses, like a uniform.

 At 3 months after the accident, the blood test result came back negative and at 5 months the results came back as inconclusive.
-Her financial adviser checks in regularly and she knows he’s there, ready and able to walk her through the insurance claims process if it's ever needed.
+Her financial advisor checks in regularly and she knows he’s there, ready and able to walk her through the insurance claims process if it's ever needed.

 Naomi still has some time to wait but the runaway fear of the possible life changing results is kept in check by the certainty that her backup plan, has her back, if she needs it.